-Machine learning model monitoring is natively built in to the Iguazio Data Science Platform, along with a wide range of model management features and ML monitoring reports.
+Machine learning model monitoring is natively built in to the Iguazio MLOps Platform, along with a wide range of model management features and ML monitoring reports.
 Monitor all of your models in a single simple dashboard.

 Automatically detect concept drift, anomalies, data skew, and model drift in real-time.
 Even if you are running hundreds of models simultaneously, you can be sure to spot and remediate the one that has drifted.